doxa-tech/resj/config/deploy/README.md

 # First deployment

-first run `cap stage deploy:setup_config` and then edit the files with the secrets then run `cap stage deploy`
+First run `cap stage deploy:setup_config` and then edit the files with the secrets

+Finally run `cap stage deploy`